-If any of the required insurance is on a claims made basis and does not include an extended reporting period of at least 24 months, Grantee shall maintain either tail coverage or continuous claims made liability coverage, provided the effective date of the continuous claims made coverage is on or before the effective date of this Grant Agreement, for a minimum of 24 months following the later of (i) Grantee's completion and Agency's acceptance of all Services required under this Grant Agreement, or, (ii) Agency or Grantee termination of this Grant Agreement, or, iii) The expiration of all warranty periods provided under this Grant Agreement.
+If any of the required liability insurance is on a claims made basis and does not include an extended reporting period of at least 24 months, then Grantee/Recipient shall maintain continuous claims made liability coverage, provided the effective date of the continuous claims made coverage is on or before the effective date of the Grant Agreement, for a minimum of 24 months following the later of:

+- 1. Grantee/Recipient's completion and Agency's acceptance of all Services required under the Contract, or - 2.
+Agency or Grantee/Recipient termination of this Contract, or - 3.
+The expiration of all warranty periods provided under this Contract.

-CERTIFICATE(S) AND PROOF OF INSURANCE:
+CERTIFICATE(S) AND PROOF OF INSURANCE

-Grantee shall provide to Agency Certificate(s) of Insurance for all required insurance before delivering any Goods and performing any Services required under this Grant Agreement.
+Grantee/Recipient shall provide to Agency Certificate(s) of Insurance for all required insurance before delivering any Goods and performing any Services required under this Contract.
 The Certificate(s) shall list the State of Oregon, its officers, employees and agents as a Certificate holder and as an endorsed Additional Insured.
-The Certificate(s) shall also include all required endorsements or copies of the applicable policy language effecting coverage required by this Grant Agreement.
+The Certificate(s) shall also include all required endorsements or copies of the applicable policy language effecting coverage required by this Contract.
 If excess/umbrella insurance is used to meet the minimum insurance requirement, the Certificate of Insurance must include a list of all policies that fall under the excess/umbrella insurance.
-As proof of insurance Agency has the right to request copies of insurance policies and endorsements relating to the insurance requirements in this Grant Agreement.
-Grantee must furnish acceptable insurance certificates to: ode.insurance@ode.state.or.us or by mail to: Attention Procurement Services, Oregon Department of Education, 255 Capitol St NE, Salem OR, 97310 prior to commencing the work.
+As proof of insurance Agency has the right to request copies of insurance policies and endorsements relating to the insurance requirements in this Contract.

-NOTICE OF CHANGE OR CANCELLATION:
+NOTICE OF CHANGE OR CANCELLATION

-The Grantee or its insurer must provide at least 30 days' written notice to Agency before cancellation of, material change to, potential exhaustion of aggregate limits of, or non-renewal of the required insurance coverage(s).
+The Grantee/Recipient or its insurer must provide at least 30 days' written notice to Agency before cancellation of, material change to, potential exhaustion of aggregate limits of, or non-renewal of the required insurance coverage(s).

-INSURANCE REQUIREMENT REVIEW:
+INSURANCE REQUIREMENT REVIEW

-Grantee agrees to periodic review of insurance requirements by Agency under this Agreement and to provide updated requirements as mutually agreed upon by Grantee and Agency.
+Grantee/Recipient agrees to periodic review of insurance requirements by Agency under this Contract and to provide updated requirements as mutually agreed upon by Grantee/Recipient and Agency.

-STATE ACCEPTANCE:
+STATE ACCEPTANCE

 All insurance providers are subject to Agency acceptance.
-If requested by Agency, Grantee shall provide complete copies of insurance policies, endorsements, self-insurance documents and related insurance documents to Agency's representatives responsible for verification of the insurance coverages required under this Exhibit C.
+If requested by Agency, Grantee/Recipient shall provide complete copies of insurance policies, endorsements, self-insurance documents and related insurance documents to Agency's representatives responsible for verification of the insurance coverages required under this Exhibit C.

-Additional Coverages That May Apply:

-DIRECTORS, OFFICERS AND ORGANIZATION LIABILITY:
+Additional Coverages That May Apply: DIRECTORS, OFFICERS AND ORGANIZATION LIABILITY: ☐ Required ☐ Not required